ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 ## AEM Project Modules

-Let's discuss briefly about different parts of AEM project -
+Let's discuss briefly about different modules of AEM project -

 ### core
-All the OSGi related code sits in here.
-This is actually the bundle part of your AEM project that is deployed on AEM.
+All the OSGi (or Java) related code sits in here.
+This is actually the bundle part of your AEM project that is deployed in AEM.
 Thus, all the Java implementations reside here.
-All the dependencies needed for the **core** bundle to work lie in the ```~/core/pom.xml```.
-The core bundle is installed as a part of **ui.apps** module, but we can install then independently also (however, this is very rare).
+All the dependencies needed for the **core** bundle to work are present in the ```~/core/pom.xml```.
+The core bundle is installed as a part of **ui.apps** module, but we can install it independently also (however, this is very rare).

 You can install the bundle directly on AEM using following command -